NateEag/nateeag.com/drafts/sustainability/video-evidence.md

-I no longer believe video evidence is no longer trustworthy.
+I no longer believe video evidence is trustworthy.

 It's not completely worthless, but in any case of significance I now try not to trust it on its own.